FM translators for AM stations

 The first filing window for cross-service FM translators went from July 26 through August 2, 2017.
 This window was limited to Class C and Class D AM broadcast stations that was not listed as the primary station on a "250 mile" application in the 9-month period in 2016 when such major moves were allowed.
 The window was limited to the actual AM licensees only and that translators granted would be permanently tied to the AM station and can't be split off.

-There will eventually be a second filing window for new cross-service FM translators.
+The second filing window went from January 25 to 31, 2018.
 This window will be limted to any class of AM broadcast station that not listed as a primary station on a "250 mile" application in 2016 nor is a Class C or D AM station that filed for a new translator in the July26~August 2, 2017 filing window.
 The window will be limited to the actual AM licensees only and translators granted would be permanently tied to the AM station and can't be split off.
 This will be the opportunity for Class B and Class A AM stations to apply for new translators.

-Therefore, the second window is for those Class C and D stations that missed the first window and is the opportunity for Class B (and A) stations to get a new translator.
+Therefore, the second window was for those Class C and D stations that missed the first window and is the opportunity for Class B (and A) stations to get a new translator.

 |Information for AM Stations||Information for LPFM Stations|